 3. A benchmarking analysis determines the total cost figures from the distributor's reported information.

-4. The CDM measure is based on the 2015-2020 Conservation First Framework.
-2018 results are based on the IESO's unverified savings values contained in the March 2019 Participation and Cost Report.
+4. The CDM measure is based on the now discontinued 2015-2020 Conservation First Framework.
+2019 results include savings reported to the IESO up until the end of February 2020.